-A Policy to deal with Sexual Harassment duly approved by the Board is displayed on the Company's website under the weblink: https://hitechgroup.com/investor/Display/codeofConduct
+Sexual Harassment Policy of the Company is displayed on the Company's website under the weblink: https://hitechgroup.com/ investor/Display/codeofConduct

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

 The Company has adopted a 'Whistle Blower Policy' with an objective to conduct its affairs in a fair and transparent manner and by adopting the highest standards of professionalism, honesty, integrity and ethical behaviour.
 The Company has established mechanism for reporting concerns about unethical behaviour, actual or suspected fraud, violation of Code of Conduct and Ethics.